Lordyphon2021/LordyLink-online-firmware-updater/README.md

 # LordyLink

-this QT-based GUI application connects a PC to a ATMega 644PA microcontroller-based embedded Eurorack Synth Controller for updating and user-data management purposes via USB.
+this QT-based GUI application connects a PC to an ATMega 644PA microcontroller-based embedded Eurorack Synth Controller for updating and user-data management purposes via USB.